spawnmarvel/quickguides/wordpress/README.md

 ## Create a tag database with MySql

 * Userbase : 250
-* Make a tag db and set restiction on tags
+* Make a tag db and set restriction on tags
+* Used for make an organized chaos with tags

 Example tags for customer and product: